bhavik-knight/hck_dns_sfha/readme.md

 # [Halifax Canoe and Kayak](http://35.182.245.62/)

-## A Project for Digital Nova Scotia : Skills for Hire
+## A Project for Digital Nova Scotia: Skills for Hire
-## Web-dev : Team Blue
+## Web-dev: Team Blue

 ## Developed by: Bhavik Bhagat (email: bhavik.bhagat.jobs@gmail.com)

 ---

 ## Phase 1
-index / home page
+Index/Home page
 ### challenges:
 - Style/css alignment-justify from scratch
 - JQuery to combine with CSS for dark-mode